 Canon 6D Mark II versus Canon 80D

-The Canon EOS 6D Mark II and the Canon EOS 80D are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and February 2016.
+The Canon EOS 6D Mark II and the Canon EOS 80D are two enthusiast cameras that were announced, respectively, in June 2017 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C sensor.
 The 6D Mark II has a resolution of 26 megapixel, whereas the 80D provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Canon 80D.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is somewhat smaller (9 percent) than the Canon 6D Mark II.
 Moreover, the 80D is slightly lighter (5 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.